 LIQUOR AND BEVERAGE POLICY

-Guests are prohibited from bringing any alcoholic beverages, non-alcoholic beverages or any food onboard.
+Guests are prohibited from bringing any alcoholic beverages, non-alcoholic beverages or food onboard.
 Alcoholic beverages will not be sold or served to anyone under the age of 21.
-We reserve the right to refuse the sale of alcoholic beverages to anyone.
-Alcoholic beverages purchased in the ship’s gift shops or in ports of call will be retained by RCI Cruise Lines until the end of the cruise.
+Royal Caribbean and NAHA reserve the right to refuse the sale of alcoholic beverages to anyone.
+Alcoholic beverages purchased in the ship’s gift shops or in ports of call will be held by Royal Caribbean until the end of the cruise.

 NATURE OF THE CRUISE

 Rock Legends Cruise is an event cruise featuring multiple musicians.
 Nothing contained herein is intended to be, nor shall it be construed as a right or guarantee to specifically attend any particular concert on any particular date to be performed by any particular artist.